 Describe the project area including, but not limited to, vegetation type, fuel models, terrain, topography, number of acres to be treated; number of homes and/or residents within the project area, potential for additional phases, and proximity to past or planned treatment areas, critical watersheds, and other infrastructure.
-Discuss challenges and values at risk.
+Discuss challenges (e.g. egress, insect and disease, lack of past management, etc.) and values at risk.